 Sac State Scholars is a research networking tool where Sac State research, scholarship, creative activities, as well as teaching and service activities will be highlighted.
 Esploro, the software powering Sac State Scholars, will auto-populate faculty profiles with little intervention, so that faculty will not have additional workload to manage their profiles.

 The University Library has convened a campus-wide advisory committee that will inform the Sac State Scholars implementation process.
-We plan to launch Sac State Scholars with a select group of faculty profiles in late Fall 2020.
+We plan to launch Sac State Scholars with a select group of faculty profiles in Spring 2021.
 If you have questions, please check this site regularly or email us at firstname.lastname@example.org.

 Library team and Ex Libris met to define and discuss project requirements.